-Instead, you should have your doctor discuss how long you can perform exertional activities such as standing, walking, and sitting in an eight-hour workday.
-Another important strength requirement is the amount of weight you can carry and lift during the day.
+Instead, your doctor's statement should detail the medical evidence and the doctor's observations that show you're impaired.
+So, your doctor should discuss how long you can perform exertional activities like standing, walking, and sitting in an eight-hour workday.
+Your doctor should include important strength requirements like the amount of weight you can carry and lift during the day.

-The SSA could find you disabled if you are unable to work on a regular basis for a 40-hour workweek.
-As such, your doctor should discuss whether fatigue or pain would cause you to miss any days of work in a typical month, and how many days of work you would miss in a typical month.
+The SSA can find you disabled if you can't work on a regular basis for a 40-hour workweek.
+As such, your doctor should discuss whether fatigue (extreme tiredness) or pain would cause you to miss any days of work.
+Your doctor should include how many days of work you would miss in a typical month.

-The SSA will review your medical records to see if there is any inconsistency with the doctor's medical notes and his opinion of whether you are disabled.
-For instance, if the doctor opined that you were unable to stand for a majority of the workday, but all of his routine examinations of you were normal, then the SSA might reject the doctor's medical opinion.
+The SSA will review your medical records to see if there are any inconsistencies with the doctor's medical notes and opinion of your limitations.
+For instance, if the doctor stated that you're unable to stand for most of the workday, but all of your routine examinations were normal, then the SSA might reject the doctor's medical opinion.